 how much faster stocks move than bonds.
 Bonds do provide a capital gain

 as well as monthly interest.
 These charts show the total return.

-[NC] A switch to stocks that during the week ending 9/13 was a false one -- bonds are still favored.
+[NC] A switch to stocks occurred the week ending 10/18 -- stocks are favored.

 The switch to stocks that appeared to occur on 9/13 turned

 out to be false (indicated by the dashed pole).

 The CCI did not get above 100, which would be normal in a rising stock

 market.
 Sticking with bonds would have been better -- and safer.

 [NC] The average third year of the presidential cycle (PY3)

 is shown in the charts below, contrasted with all years.
 PY3 is, on